jahall/fairteams/README.md

 ## TODO
 Must have:
-1. Sort by swappability
+1. Make group list of skills editable
-2. Make group list of skills editable
+2. Introduce skill importance weighting

 Nice to have:
 1. Persist data in shared preferences in data blob